 Return on Equity = Net Profit (from continuing operations) ÷ Shareholders' Equity

-So, based on the above formula, the ROE for CarGurus is:
+So, based on the above formula, the ROE for McChip Resources is:

-A Side By Side comparison of CarGurus' Earnings Growth And 17% ROE
+A Side By Side comparison of McChip Resources' Earnings Growth And 42% ROE

-We then compared CarGurus' net income growth with the industry and we're pleased to see that the company's growth figure is higher when compared with the industry which has a growth rate of 15% in the same period.
+As a next step, we compared McChip Resources' net income growth with the industry and were disappointed to see that the company's growth is lower than the industry average growth of 20% in the same period.